SeanTFarr/Election_Analyisis/README.md

 # Election_Analysis

 ## Project Overview
-A Colorado Board of Elections employee has given me several tasks to perform and audit of a recent local congressional election.
+A Colorado Board of Elections employee has given me several tasks to perform an audit of a recent local congressional election.
 The tasks are as follows:

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.